angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 }
 ```

-With this we can easily set up `@ngrx/store` with three individual states using `@ngrx/entity`, every one of them keeping track of its specific objects.
+With this we can easily set up `@ngrx/store` with three individual states using `@ngrx/entity`, each of them keeping track of its specific objects.
 Have a look at the [official documentation](https://ngrx.io/guide/entity) on how to do this.

 ## Using parameterized selectors